vishnuchandramc/ecom-mobile-app/ecom-mobile/README.md

 - Vishnu Chandra MC

-[Note: The images and placeholder text are for demonstration purposes only and should be ignored]
+[Note: The images and placeholder text are for demonstration purposes only and should be ignored (Source: Pexels)]